ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 #### C. Configure HSL using TMM

 1. Create a pool and add Splunk as a backend server of the pool.
 Go to `Local Traffic > Pools`.
-Click on Create, select Advanced from Configuration and configure as following;
+Click Create, select Advanced from Configuration and configure as following;
 ```
-Name=splunk_pool
+Name = splunk_pool
-Pool Health Monitor=gateway_icmp
+Pool Health Monitor = gateway_icmp
-Node Health Monitor=udp
+Node Health Monitor = udp
-Address=10.10.10.1
+Address = 10.10.10.1
-Service Port=9514
+Service Port = 9514
 ```

 2. Create an iRule and add it to a VIP.
 Go to `Local Traffic > iRules > iRules List`.
-Click on Create and here is a sample iRule which does Apache like HTTP Request/Response logging;
+Click Create and here is a sample iRule which does Apache like HTTP Request/Response logging;
 ```
 when CLIENT_ACCEPTED {
     set client_address [IP::client_addr]